opreaalex/micro-java-service/README.md

   - stream-common
   - stream-processor

-We need to first build the <b>stream-common</b> as this will be used by both applications.
+We need to first build <i>stream-common</i> as this will be used by both applications.

 ```
 $ cd ~/projects/micro-java-service/stream-common